Session 1: Making a Case for AAC

 drive to understand, the drive to develop an independent sense of self, and the drive for social connection, motivation to learn and communicate is increased.

-Module 4: A Team Approach to Supporting Complex Communicators
+Session 4: A Team Approach to Supporting Complex Communicators

 The typical verbal language development of children is characterized by multiple high frequency words.
 The research refers to these as Core Words.
 Our complex communicators need access to these same Core Words through Aided Language Modeling in order to facilitate language comprehension and expression.
 We refer to this as providing a classroom-wide universal support for developing the foundations of language.
 All learners must also be able to participate in curricular activities and require lesson plans which support specific communication needs, and we’ll explore how to do that.
 And finally, the success of complex communicators is highly dependent on having support teams with shared beliefs, knowledge, and responsibilities.
 Three collaborative teaming support tools will be shared to assist in this process and ultimately lead to increased learning outcomes.